Lady-aouto/brick-breaker-game/README.md

 ### Gameplay.java

-This file defines the way the game style and the interactions between the user and the game, also when the game starts, end, and continue also: <br/>
+This file defines the interactions between the user and the game, the style of the components of the game, specifies when the game starts, ends and continues.<br/> Also: <br/>

 >What happens if the user wins
 ```java